 An Executive may award Administrative Leave to employees at different times during the year.
 Generally, a use-by date will also be provided at the time the Administrative Leave is awarded, and if not used by this date, Administrative Leave will be forfeited.
 Administrative Leave is listed in the time sheet system and is to be chosen when taking this type of leave.
-Administrative Leave is not paid out upon termination or when more than the required hours worked are reported during a workweek or pay period.
+Administrative Leave should be recorded up to the total hours needed for the workday not in excess of a 40 hour /work week for non-exempt and an 80 hour pay period for exempt employees for employees to receive a normal paycheck.
+Administrative Leave is not paid out upon termination.